niral261/DPDzero/README.md

 # Run the FastAPI server
 uvicorn main:app --reload
 ```

-- The backend will start at `http://127.0.0.1:8000` by default.
+- 🚀 The backend will start at `http://127.0.0.1:8000` by default.
-- The SQLite database file (`workplace_vibe.db`) is created in the backend directory.
+- 🗄️ The SQLite database file (`workplace_vibe.db`) is created in the backend directory.
+- 📚 API documentation is available at `http://127.0.0.1:8000/docs`.

 ### 3. Frontend Setup